linode/docs/docs/guides/kubernetes/terraform-vs-helm/index.md

 ---
 slug: terraform-vs-helm
-title: "Comparing Terraform and Helm: When to Use Each Tool"
+title: "Comparing Terraform vs Helm: When to Use Each Tool"
 title_meta: "Terraform vs Helm (Comparison Guide): When to Use Each Tool"
-published: 2023-07-25
+published: 2023-07-26
 modified_by:
   name: Linode
-description: "Comparing terraform vs. helm?
-Get information on each application, including pros, cons, key features, and similarities.
-Find your best option here!"
+description: "Learn how Terraform and Helm can be used to manage your Kubernetes clusters, including the benefits (and downsides) of each and when to use each tool."
 keywords: ['terraform vs helm', 'helm charts vs terraform', 'kubernetes helm vs terraform']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 authors: ["Nathaniel Stickman"]